lolmoradio/Liverotterdam-lol/README.md

     let currentSourceIndex = 0;

-    // Play the first video on load videoPlayer.src = videoSources[currentSourceIndex];
+    // Load the first video
+    videoPlayer.src = videoSources[currentSourceIndex];

     // Function to switch to the next video